ramity-sh/wowraidnotes/Classic Cataclysm/Tier 1/RaidNotes.md

 ## Sinestra
 - Yes Chain Lightning Glyph
 - FE comes after egg with your 2nd Pot
-- Be ready for moving with whelps, always be casting.

 - Hero at end
 - Pot at 3:30ish, whenever you get back on Sinestra then FE.